 1. Log In and Create Your Landing Page

-Log in at landingi.com and click “Create new landing page” from your dashboard.
-You can either choose a professionally designed template, start from scratch with a blank page, or use Composer to have a landing page generated with the help of AI.
-For a newsletter sign-up page, it’s best to pick a clean, distraction-free layout that puts the form and benefits front and center.
+Start by logging in at landingi.com and selecting “Create new landing page” from the dashboard.
+Choose a professionally designed template, begin with a blank layout, or use Composer to generate a page with AI assistance.
+For a newsletter sign-up page, select a clean, distraction-free design that highlights the value proposition and places the opt-in form in a prominent position.

 2. Choose a Template (Optional) and Start Editing

-If you pick a template, browse by industry or goal, and preview a few before selecting one.
-Look for designs where the value proposition and form are easy to spot – those elements matter most on a newsletter page.
-Once selected, the editor opens automatically so you can begin editing right away.
+If you choose a template, browse by industry or campaign goal and preview several options before deciding.
+Select a design where the headline, value proposition, and sign-up form are immediately visible, since those elements drive conversions on a newsletter page.
+After selection, the drag-and-drop editor opens automatically so you can start customizing the content right away.

 3. Edit the Page Using the Drag-and-Drop Builder

-Use the visual editor to personalize your content.
-Add a clear headline, short supporting copy, and a visible form near the top.
-Make sure visitors understand the benefit of signing up – whether it’s access to exclusive content, special offers, or expert tips.
-Remove anything that doesn’t support the main goal.
+Use the visual editor to customize the headline, supporting copy, and opt-in form.
+Place the form near the top and clearly explain the benefit of subscribing, such as exclusive content, special offers, or expert insights.
+Remove any elements that do not support the primary goal of collecting email addresses.

 4. Build and Configure the Sign-Up Form

-Click the form to open its settings.
-Add only essential fields, usually just an email address (and optionally a first name for personalization).
-Set up email notifications, connect the form to your email tool or CRM, and decide what happens after submission – a thank-you message or redirect to a follow-up page.
+Click the form to open its settings and define the required fields.
+For a newsletter landing page, collect only essential information, such as an email address and optionally a first name for personalization.
+Connect the form to your email marketing tool or CRM, enable notifications, and choose what happens after submission.

 5. Use Smart Sections for Branding (Optional)